 - First, the node taking the initiative (A) sends an SYN request with a randomly set Sequence Number (Na) to the other application (B).
-The ACK flag will be off, in all following segments ACK will always be on. - If application B is willing to accept it, it will reply to A with an SYN-ACK containing its own randomly set Sequence Number (Nb) and ACK Sequence Number containing (Na+1). - Finally, the node A sends node B an ACK with Sequence Number (Na+1) and ACK Sequence Number containing (Nb+1).
+The ACK flag will be off, in all following segments ACK will always be on. - If application B is willing to accept, it will reply to A with a SYN-ACK containing its own randomly set Sequence Number (Nb) and ACK Sequence Number containing (Na+1). - Finally, application A sends to application B an ACK with Sequence Number (Na+1) and ACK Sequence Number containing (Nb+1).

-From now on, both applications are synchronized and know each other's sequence number, useful data transfer can now begin and sequence number will now refer to data bytes sent.
+From now on, both applications are synchronized, and they know each other's sequence number, useful data transfer can now begin, and sequence numbers will now on refer to data bytes sent.